hetbhalani/QR-Code-Generator/README.md

 I made this using simple HTML,CSS and Javascript with the use of API.
 <br>
-You can Download the QR Code also.
+You can Generate and Download the QR Code.
 <br>

 # Use